 The course is taught by two badass ladies, Gina Horkey and Kristin Larsen, who have already helped hundreds of bloggers and online entrepreneurs grow their businesses.

-Click over to the Pinterest VA Course to learn more about the course and hear from some of their students.P.S.
+Click over to the Pinterest Virtual Assistant Course to learn more about the course and hear from some of their students.P.S.
 If you want to know how valuable Pinterest virtual assistants are to bloggers and other online entrepreneurs like me, read the next section.
 My Pinterest VA saves me a ton of time, while helping me make money — it’s a win-win.

 For more side hustles, read Best Side Hustles to Make an Extra $1,000-$2,000 Per Month.